ptoche/GDLC/README.md

 MAY-June 2020: WORK IN PROGRESS.

 The code has not been optimized.
 Most of it was written over two days without prior thoughts, refactored for another two days, polished a little in my spare time since.
 Much of the code does little more than help debug a few key functions used to create look-up references.
+Project interrupted in early July 2020.
+A dictionary was produced with Kindle Previewer (free Amazon software).
+It was successfully tested on a few words.
+Then real life took over.
+I hope to come back to this project, but unless we get another covid lockdown, I'm not sure I will find the time.

 ## Overview